dbogdangabriel/Corebuild/README.md

 # Corebuild
  -- Internship Corebuild --

-Check branches to chose the project you want to see.
+Check branches to chose the project/tutorial/course you want to see.